 Evictions and real estate attorney Dylan Becker helps make sense of it all in this video segment.

 Need Help Evicting a Tenant?

-Set up your free case assessment when you call 303-688-0944.
+Set up your case assessment when you call 303-688-0944.
 You can also schedule a meeting online when you click here.

 Another Eviction Barrier